matthewliu2000/htmlwebpage/index.md

-# Welcome to My Webpage!!!
+# Welcome to My Webpage

 A little about me!
 I am from Fort Collins, Colorado, and I am a **third year** undergraduate studying **Computer Engineering** at **Georgia Institute of Technology**.
 Full time student looking for a summer internship in 2020, complete undergraduate studies in Spring 2021, and planning to pursue a graduate degree and seek future employment.